greenboxal/doggohub/doc/ssh/README.md

     cat ~/.ssh/id_rsa.pub | clip
     ```

-1. The final step is to add your public SSH key to GitLab.
+1. The final step is to add your public SSH key to DoggoHub.

     Navigate to the 'SSH Keys' tab in you 'Profile Settings'.
     Paste your key in the 'Key' section and give it a relevant 'Title'.